30 Productive Sunday Journal Prompts to Kickstart the Week

 Express yourself authentically

-Remember, you’re writing for yourself, so let go of any expectations or concerns about how it “should” sound.
+Your journal is a safe space.
+Be honest and open in your writing.
+Allow your true thoughts and feelings to come out.
+Remember, you’re writing for yourself, so let go of any worries about how it “should” sound.

 Include visuals and mementos